-Basecamp is well known for its approach to product development – after starting out as an agency (37 Signals), it realised that the tools it used to manage its own projects would have value for others.
+After starting out as an agency (37 Signals), those at Basecamp realised that the tools it used to manage its own projects would have value for others.
 What followed was a bootstrapped journey to creating an entire suite of products, using Basecamp’s own approach on how to work well together.
 Over the years, the company has publicly documented many of its processes.
-In its newest (free!) publication Shape Up – Stop Running In Circles and Ship Work That Matters, Head of Strategy Ryan Singer shares an approach that challenges most of the orthodoxy around Agile (as a framework) but retains all of the spirit of agile (as a philosophy).
-In this episode, he talks with Lily and Randy about Basecamp’s approach, why it works for them, and the thinking behind it.
+In the publication Shape Up – Stop Running In Circles and Ship Work That Matters, Head of Strategy Ryan Singer shares an approach that challenges most of the orthodoxy around Agile (as a framework) but retains all of the spirit of Agile (as a philosophy).
+In this episode, he talks with Lily and Randy about Basecamp’s approach.

 Quote of the Episode

 A lot of people talk about planning or deciding what to do and, very often, this is too much expressed in the language of certainty.
 What we’re doing here is expressing everything in the language of risk.
 So when we bet on a project, we’re acknowledging the fact that we don’t actually know what’s going to happen, if it’s going to go well, if we’re going to get in trouble with it.
 So we are being very deliberate in what we bet on and don’t bet on and whether the odds are in our favour for making a particular bet or a feature idea.

 The way that we bet is six weeks at a time.
 So we’re not working in little two-week sprints, because two weeks isn’t long enough to get anything done.

 Listen if you’d like to learn more about

 - Product teams of two to three people